 Friends need constant feeding

-Not in the sense of physically feeding – although that helps – but to keep friendships going you need to feed them with WhatsApp messages, meet-ups, genuine interest in each others live and obvious care for them.
+Not in the sense of physically feeding – although that helps – to keep friendships going you need to feed them with WhatsApp messages, meet-ups, genuine interest in each other’s lives and obvious care for them.
 Some of my best friends are from University – some were people I lost contact with and reconnected with later on and others are ones I’ve maintained throughout my graduation period.

 The best of friends are those that you really integrate into your life and vice versa.
 They’re the ones that you have reminiscence with but also talk about what’s happening in your life currently with hilarity, joy and obvious interest.
 It’s not a matter of waiting for them to contact you either, you have to do the leg work sometimes people no matter how many WhatsApp groups you’re in together.